KoppalaThrishank/Enterprise-ospf-bgp-network-lab-/README.md

 # Enterprise-ospf-bgp-network-lab-

-In this lab, we started with the basic concept that we usually learn in the beginning of networking: keeping all PCs inside a single broadcast domain (VLAN 1) makes communication simple.
+In the beginning of networking, we usually learn by keeping all devices in a single broadcast domain (VLAN 1).
-In that scenario, all devices stay in the same subnet, and a Layer-3 router can forward traffic without requiring multiple VLANs.
+In this scenario, all devices stay in the same subnet, and a Layer-3 router can forward traffic without requiring multiple VLANs.
 At this level, VLANs are not necessary — everything operates in one flat network.

 However, real-world enterprise networks never rely on a single VLAN.